Strongly correlated zero-bias anomaly in double quantum dot measurements: Introduction

 \section{Introduction}

 Semiconductor-based quantum dots and transition-metal oxides are both subjects of current interest in condensed matter physics, yet with seemingly little connection to each other.
 Transition-metal oxides are studied typically as bulk materials in which atomic-scale Coulomb interactions profoundly shape the electronic structure and induce phenomena that range from high temperature superconductivity to colossal magnetoresistance.
 Quantum dots, on the other hand, are typically built from semiconductors described by relatively simple band structures, with atomic-scale interactions folded into Fermi liquid parameters such as effective mass.
-Here we show that a simple mesoscopic structure involving two coupled semiconductor-based quantum dots can provide a window into the behavior of bulk strongly-correlated systems.
+Here we show that a simple mesoscopic structure involving two coupled semiconductor-based quantum dots can provide unique insights into some of the behaviors of bulk disordered strongly-correlated materials.

-Specifically, we focus on the non-trivial role that disorder plays in altering the electronic properties of transition-metal oxides.
-A well-known effect of disorder in interacting systems is the appearance of a feature in the density of states pinned to the Fermi level, referred to as a zero-bias anomaly.
-The properties of such anomalies can be used as a probe of electronic structure.
-Well established theoretical frameworks exist for understanding the energy dependence of this feature in weakly correlated metals, which is known as the Altshuler-Aronov zero-bias anomaly\cite{Altshuler1985}, and of a similar feature in insulators, known as the Efros-Shklovskii Coulomb gap\cite{Efros1975}.
-A crossover between these metallic and insulating limits in the weakly correlated regime has been observed in experiments\cite{Butko2000}.
+Disordered interacting systems generically exhibit a feature in the density of states (DOS) pinned to the Fermi level, often referred to as a zero-bias anomaly (ZBA), the properties of which can be used as a probe of electronic structure.
+Established theoretical frameworks exist for understanding the energy dependence of this feature in systems where the correlations are weak: In metals with weak interactions and disorder, a feature known as the Altshuler-Aronov zero-bias anomaly is found\cite{Altshuler1985}, and a corresponding feature in insulators is known as the Efros-Shklovskii Coulomb gap.\cite{Efros1975} ZBAs are also observed when tunneling into transition metal oxides, but they generally do not match either the Altshuler-Aronov or the Efros-Shklovskii pictures.\cite{Sarma1998,Lahoud2014,Altshuler1985}

-When similar measurements are made in transition metal oxides, zero-bias anomalies are found, but they generally do not match either the Altshuler-Aronov or the Efros-Shklovskii pictures.\cite{Sarma1998} Progress has been made in constructing an alternative framework for understanding zero-bias anomalies in strongly-correlated systems using the Anderson-Hubbard model.\cite{Chiesa2008,Wortis2010,Chen2010,Wortis2011,Chen2011,Chen2012} To use the disorder-driven zero-bias anomaly that is observed in measurements as a probe of strong correlations in real materials, more robust contact between theory and experiment is needed.
+The Hubbard model, widely used in describing transition metal oxides, becomes the Anderson-Hubbard model under the addition of disorder in the site potentials.
+Numerical studies of the Anderson-Hubbard model on two-dimensional lattices have established the existence of a ZBA with unique parameter dependence.\cite{Chiesa2008,Chen2012} A ZBA with the same parameter dependence is found in ensembles of two-site systems, providing physical insight into the origin of this feature.\cite{Wortis2010,Chen2010,Wortis2011}